Balkan (motorcycle): 250 cc-class motorcycles

 In the winter of 1959, the first 10 pieces of Balkan 250 K were produced, which were specially designed for racing.
 Compared to the standard models, they differed in the raised front fender and exhaust, smaller front headlight cover, speedometer located on the left side of the tank, aluminum cylinder with enlarged cooling fins and side stand, instead of central stand.
 They produced a power of up to 18 PS.

-From 1970 to 1975, the Lovech plant produced a 175cc motorcycle, Balkan 175.
-It featured a single cylinder, two-stroke engine, with a capacity of 173 cm^{3} and a power output of 13 PS.
+From 1970 to 1975, the Lovech plant produced a 175 cc motorcycle, Balkan 175.
+It featured a single cylinder, two-stroke engine, with a capacity of 173 cc and a power output of 13 PS.
 The top speed was around 110 km/h.
 It was visually and technologically very similar to its smaller counterpart, Balkan 75.
 The brakes were of drum-type and the rear wheel was connected to a swingarm suspension.
 The vehicle had a dry weight of 126 kg.

 On the basis of Balkan 250 there were also prototypes of a cargo tricycle developed in 1959.
 Equipped with the Vitosha 250 engine, they could reach a top speed of 70 km/h and had a carrying capacity of up to 400 kg and two people.
 The front fork was Earles-type.
 Steering was done by a classic motorcycle handlebar, while the starting pedal was replaced by a lever.
 The driver and the passenger were protected by a sheet metal cabin with a glass front windscreen.
 In case of bad weather, the cargo could be covered by tarpaulin.

-An unknown number of prototypes of Balkan 350 (350 cm^{3}) motorcycles were also produced for motocross purposes, however, little is known about these.
+An unknown number of prototypes of Balkan 350 (350 cc) motorcycles were also produced for motocross purposes, however, little is known about these.